Regina Spektor: Jewish identity

 Spektor is fluent in Russian and reads Hebrew.
-She has described herself as "very Russian Jewish".
+She has described herself as "very Russian Jewish."
 She has paid tribute to her Russian heritage, quoting the poem "February" by the Russian poet Boris Pasternak in her song "Après Moi", and stated that she is "very connected to the language and the culture."
-Spektor visited Moscow in July 2012, when she toured through Russia in support of her sixth album What We Saw from the Cheap Seats.
+Spektor visited Moscow in July 2012, when she toured through Russia in support of her sixth album, What We Saw from the Cheap Seats.

 In a 2016 interview on NPR, Spektor discussed how her experiences and struggles as an immigrant youth in New York contributed to the album Remember Us to Life, whose title is a phrase from the Yom Kippur liturgy (זכרינו לחיים) that she encountered while pregnant.
-She frequently pays tribute to her Jewish identity and talked about the antisemitism she experienced and the intergenerational traumas associated with this identity.
+She frequently pays tribute to her Jewish identity and talks about the antisemitism she experienced and the intergenerational traumas associated with this identity.

 Political views

 Political orientation

 Spektor considers herself politically liberal and has made public statements with progressive positions on issues such as abortion access, as well as undertaking numerous progressive philanthropic endeavours.
-Her songs have included progressive commentary on political issues, such as "Ghost of Corporate Future" which critiques capitalism and "Baby Jesus" which satirizes religious fundamentalism.
+Her songs have included progressive commentary on political issues, such as "Ghost of Corporate Future" which critiques capitalism and "Baby Jesus," which satirizes religious fundamentalism.

 She admires former President of the United States Barack Obama, but also stated that his initial opposition to same-sex marriage was "as embarrassing as white-only drinking fountains".
 Her song "Fidelity" was used in a campaign against Proposition 8, which sought to ban same-sex marriage in California.
 She also deplored the election of Donald Trump as President of the United States in 2016.